 Working with professionals helps parents understand the complexities involved and the challenges faced by the professionals who have to bring about changes to services.
-To find out more about this approach go to Contact a Family website by clicking on this link Contact a Family
+To find out more about this approach go to Contact (formerly Contact a Family) website by clicking on this link Contact

 This six month pilot from October 2016 to March 2017, grew out of previous fSDC parent participation work and conversations with parents in West Lothian over summer of 2016.
 This fSDC project has been supported by Scottish Government, Children and Families Directorate.